vrandall66/front-end-submissions-public/1803/mod-2/weathrly/kevin-krom-joel-oconnor.md

 ## Todos:

-- move conditional rendering tests for Card into the Card test
+- (Done) move conditional rendering tests for Card into the Card test
-- refactor App fetching/localStorage
+- (Done) refactor App fetching/localStorage
 - reduce use of magic numbers

 ## Specification Adherence